Author: Andrew Griffith

 Battery Access

-The Sport Cub has a large hatch with plenty of room, but the airplane needed to be upside down to remove the flight battery.
+The Sport Cub has a large hatch with plenty of room, but the airplane needs to be upside down to remove the flight battery.
 This usually requires a cradle, a helper, or a third arm.
 The float struts also keep the battery door from swinging all the way open as it does when the model is on wheels.

 Water Taxiing